Absences and Attendance

 We encourage all children to walk to school and we rely on parents to model safe practices at all times.
 Parents and children must cross Kohimarama Road and Rawhitiroa Road only on the marked crossings.
 Teacher/parent supervised School Patrols operate the Kohimarama and Rawhitiroa Road crossings from 8:30am to 8:55am and 3:00pm to 3:15pm.

-Kohimarama School is a smokefree zone and we ask all visitors to respect this.
+Kohimarama School is a Smokefree and Vape Free zone and we ask all visitors to respect this.

 We welcome the use of our school grounds after school hours by our local families.
 Please observe safe play rules and respect school property, particularly with the use of skateboards and bikes.
 If you observe any vandalism or suspicious behaviour, please inform the police.
 If you are walking your dogs in the grounds, please be responsible and remove any deposits!